bvinc/go-sqlite-lite/README.md

 * **What are the differences betwen this driver and the crawshaw/sqlite driver?**

 The crawshaw driver is pretty well thought out and solves a lot of the same problems as this driver.
 There are a few places where our philosophies differ.
 The crawshaw driver defaults (when flags of 0 are given) to SQLite shared cache mode and WAL mode.
-The SQLite unlock_notify API is used to prevent locking errors with shared cache mode.
 The default WAL synchronous mode is changed.
 Prepared statements are transparently cached.
 Connection pools are provided.
 I would be opposed to making most of these changes to this driver.
 I would like this driver to provide a default, light, and unsurprising SQLite experience.

 The crawshaw driver also supports the SQLite session extension, which this driver currently does not.